 Defined as high school instructional programs that prepare students for specific careers.
 The programs consist of a series of courses that prepare youth for high-wage, high-skill, high-demand careers.
 The goal of CTE is to ensure that students, in grades 9-12, have strong academic foundations, as well as specific technical skills so that they may enter and succeed in their chosen career and/or postsecondary program.
 Owosso High School's CTE programs provide career readiness skills that replicate business and industry while also providing students with an opportunity for work-based learning and student leadership opportunities.
 CTE instructional programs start in high school and then continue at the postsecondary level.
-A "program of study" is developed with input from secondary teachers, postsecondary programs or workplace.
+A "program of study" is developed with input from secondary teachers, postsecondary instructors, and business/industry and provides a seamless transition from high school into either the postsecondary programs or workplace.
 Through aligned programs, postsecondary education is supported and encouraged through dual enrollment, direct credit, and early/middle college options.
 These options allow students to earn college credit while still in high school.
 Adapted from the Going Pro in Michigan CTE Playbook.

-Countywide Programming
+• Countywide Programming